LIPiston/awesome-stars-LIPiston/README.md

 *   [Nuytemans-Dieter/BetterSleeping](https://github.com/Nuytemans-Dieter/BetterSleeping) - A Spigot plugin that will make sleeping on servers less of a hassle

-*   [Fallen-Breath/tweakermore](https://github.com/Fallen-Breath/tweakermore) - A collection of client-side tweak kits to enhance your Minecraft game experience.
-Tweak Minecraft and beyond!

 ## C\#

 *   [SteamRE/DepotDownloader](https://github.com/SteamRE/DepotDownloader) - Steam depot downloader utilizing the SteamKit2 library.